Hugo Strange: Post-Crisis

-In the post-Crisis continuity, Strange was reintroduced in the "Prey" storyline as an eccentric private psychiatrist enlisted to help a task force assigned to capture Batman by providing them with a psychological profile of the vigilante.
+In the post-Crisis continuity, Strange is reintroduced in the "Prey" storyline as an eccentric private psychiatrist enlisted to help a task force assigned to capture Batman by providing them with a psychological profile of the vigilante.
 While brilliant at his work, Strange is depicted as being equally unbalanced: he becomes so obsessed with the case, he starts wearing a replica Batman costume in private, convinced that he alone understands the darkness that drives Batman.

-According to Commissioner Gordon, Strange was "abandoned as a child, grew up in state homes.
-A bright kid, but he apparently had a hell of a temper.
-Nobody knows how he put himself through college and medical school."
 Strange was raised in an orphanage on the lower East Side of Gotham City, in a neighborhood known as "Hell's Crucible".
 As an adult, he became a professor of psychiatry at Gotham State University, but had his tenure suspended after using his position to promote a series of increasingly bizarre genetic engineering theories.
 He is approached by an Indian man named Sanjay, who seeks Strange's aid in curing his sick brother.
 Strange agrees to help, and Sanjay works loyally by his side from that point onward.
 Borrowing money from Sal Maroni, who is in the employ of Carmine Falcone, Strange sets up a private laboratory to test his theories.
 He then bribes a corrupt orderly to supply him with ideal test subjects: inmates from Arkham Asylum who have been institutionalized for so long that they will not be missed.